mikesadowski12/soilflo-be-challenge/README.md

 2. Swagger docs available at: `http://localhost:8000/api/docs/`
 3. I have included postman scripts located in the `./postman/` directory.
 Feel free to use these to test the API or use any other method you wish
 4. Automated tests can be run via `npm install` (Node verison 22.8.0) and `npm run test`
   - NOTE: the tests rely on the 2 containers running (API and Postgres).
 The data in the tables will affect the tests.
-This was done to save time, ideally the tests would have a separate DB and separate API spun up for them.
+This was done to save time and simplify everything, ideally the tests would have a separate DB and separate API spun up for them.

 ## Dependencies
 | Package | Version |